How it works?

 Of global CO2 emissions come from the internet (comparable to aviation)

 A website with 10,000 monthly page views producing 4.61g CO2 per visit generates approximately 553 kg of CO2 per year — equivalent to driving a car 2,200 km.
-By optimizing your website, you can reduce this by 50-80%, while simultaneously improving user experience and search engine rankings.

 Built on Open Standards